scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### Regular Voting Certificate {#reg-vote}

-Regular voting certificates state which keys are allowed to cast votes in a regular update.
+Regular voting certificates state which keys are allowed to cast votes in a regular TRC update.
 In X.509 terms, regular voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the key within the certificate was used to sign the certificate.
 However, a regular voting certificate cannot be used to verify other certificates.

 The recommended **maximum validity period** of a regular voting certificate is: 1 year.

 #### Sensitive Voting Certificate {#sens-vote}

-Sensitive voting certificates specify which keys are allowed to cast votes in a sensitive update.
+Sensitive voting certificates specify which keys are allowed to cast votes in a sensitive TRC update.
 In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the key within the certificate was used to sign the certificate.
 However, a sensitive voting certificate cannot be used to verify other certificates.

 The recommended **maximum validity period** of a sensitive voting certificate is: 5 years.